Chart Color Schemes

 Household Composition

-Brookfield features high concentrations of family households, with a fairly typical median household size
+Brookfield features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 86.7% of all households, including 50.0% couples with children, 30.8% couples without children, and 5.8% single parent families.
-Non-family households account for the remaining 13.3%, with lone person households at 12.4% and group households comprising 0.8% of the total.
-The median household size is 3.0 people, aligning with the Greater Brisbane average.
+Family households account for 86.7% of all households, including 50.0% couples with children, 30.8% couples without children, and 5.8% single parent families.
+Non-family households constitute the remaining 13.3%, with lone person households at 12.4% and group households making up 0.8%.
+The median household size is 3.0 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households